 In terms of dating, relationships and sexuality, Tantra has become a frequent topic of discussion recently.
 But how effective is Tantra in reality?
 Here’s my take on Tantra and Sacred Sexuality (100% honest opinions)! 😊

-I love the practices and what they can bring to a romantic relationship.
+I love some Tantric practices and what they can bring to a romantic relationship.
 It’s a very useful technique that can help two people connect with each other physically, mentally and spiritually and they can certain bring some deeply connected and amazing 'moments'.

-But I get quite annoyed by the label of being Tantric and how we are 'sold' the 'how to be in a Tantric or conscious relationship' but you never read on the pamphlet how Tantra also can breed Tantric-dickwods, Tantric-floozy's and flakes & it can also places extremely high expectations when it comes to what is and isn’t tantric, sacred or conscious.
+But I get quite annoyed by the label of being Tantric and how we are 'sold' the 'how to be in a Tantric or conscious relationship' but you never read on the pamphlet how Tantra also can breed Tantric-fuckwits, Tantric-floozy's and Tantric-flakes & it can also places extremely high expectations when it comes to what is and isn’t tantric, sacred or conscious.

-Frankly, I refuse to use words like “masculine” and “feminine” because even though all Tantra teachers make you aware that we have both (which we do), it’s the loosenness and vagueness behind these type of fluff-words that can also create more confusion especially on how to authentically support each other needs, so we're left guessing.
+Frankly, I refuse to use words like “masculine” and “feminine” because even though all Tantra teachers make you aware that we have both (which we do), it’s the looseness and vagueness and the gender conations behind these type of fluff-words that can also create more confusion especially on how to authentically support each other needs when feeling vulnerable, so we're left guessing, blaming and confused.

 Now, I’m aligned with masculine and feminine from a sexual sense because someone prefers to penetrate and someone prefers to be penetrated – this isn’t the same as sexual orientation; it’s more about a sexual preference.
 Makes sense to me and I appreciate and can clearly distinct the difference when love making or connecting sexually.